pmean/build-website/text/01/population-1.md

 > records, past, present, or future.
 Or you might sample from patients
 > at your own hospital but you want to generalize to patients at all
 > hospitals. **The finite population correction factor really only
-> applies to \"warehouse\" type studies, where you are trying to
+> applies to "warehouse" type studies, where you are trying to
 > characterize all the data in a single physical or conceptual location
 > and there is NO interest in data outside of this location.** Warehouse
 > studies are quite common in accounting, but they are unusual in